mohashem95/s-m-IOT-task-2/README.md

 6 - insert_dir.php recieves clicked button value and inserts the first letter to the db (example: when user clicks right the letter r will be inserted into db), if there is no errors it will navigate to a page contains a text message that the data saved, link to get back to the control panel, link to show the last row of the db.

 7 - query_dir.php  retrives last row of the directions table and shows it to the user, with a link to get back to the control panel.

+and task 3 (chatbot) is embeded within this repo. for details: